 Q2: Can I use multiple custom fields as filter conditions at the same time?
 For example, filter products that are both 'red' and 'XL size'?

-Yes, you can absolutely do that.
-When a user navigates through the frontend by archiveFiltersWhen selecting filter conditions generated, multiple selected filter conditions will be attached to the URL as independent query parameters (for example,/products?color=红色&size=XL).archiveListThe tags will automatically parse and apply all these query parameters to achieve combined filtering of multiple conditions.
-You just need to configure these fields as filterable in the backend content model.
+Absolutely, you can.
+When users go through the front endarchiveFiltersWhen selecting multiple filter conditions, each selected condition is attached to the URL as an independent query parameter (for example/products?color=红色&size=XL)archiveListThe label will automatically parse and apply all these query parameters to achieve combined filtering of multiple conditions.
+You just need to configure these fields as filterable in the background content model.

 The flexibility of AnQi CMS is reflected in its design philosophy.
 Yes, categories and single pages also support custom fields.
-For example, you can use{% categoryDetail with name="您的自定义字段" %}to get the custom fields of the category, or{% pageDetail with name="您的自定义字段" %}To retrieve custom fields for a single page.
+For example, you can use{% categoryDetail with name="您的自定义字段" %}to get the custom fields of the category, or{% pageDetail with name="您的自定义字段" %}Get custom fields for a single page.
 This allows you to add rich and personalized information for different types of content.